amarsee/survey-topic-modelling/README.md

 * Assigned each comment to any topic for which the comment had a score above 0.2 for that topic

 <img src="/../screenshots/percentage_slide.png" width="500" height="300" title="Two Plots in One">

+Testing and School Climate are largely talked about in over half of open ended comments